 - An 88% reduction in the number of annual worker’s comp claims from 2007 to

 - A 52% reduction of annual incurred claims from 2007 to 2010.

 - A 47% reduction in sick day usage from 2007 to 2010—a total of over 40,000 days.

 - A 63% reduction of lost work days.

 - A 41% reduction in medical bill expenses between 2008 and 2010 for a savings of $2,385,093.

 The percentages and dollar amounts represent a significant change from ineffective policies and protocols that were draining the Town’s budget and depleting its workforce.
-Currently employee availability has increased by 3% on daily basis.
-That may not sound like much, but consider that it’s the equivalent of roughly 21 extra employees reporting for work every day.
-That’s a considerable number that shows just how much more bang for their buck the Town of Islip is getting compared to paying on lost workdays due to workers’ compensation related sick leave.
+Currently, employee availability has increased by 3% on a daily basis.
+That may not sound like much but consider that it’s the equivalent of roughly 21 extra employees reporting for work every day.
+That’s a considerable number that shows just how much more bang for their buck the Town of Islip is getting compared to paying for lost workdays due to workers’ compensation-related sick leave.

-With the Teddy Roosevelt Award as encouragement, the stage has been set for the Town of Islip to continue down a safety-conscious money-saving road with emphasis on accountability and best practices.
-Having Brady Risk Management on board to assist in the project was key to the success of the project.
+With the Teddy Roosevelt Award as encouragement, the stage has been set for the Town of Islip to continue down a safety-conscious money-saving road with an emphasis on accountability and best practices.
+Having Brady Risk Management on board to assist in the project was key to its success.
 The experience they brought to the table in program and risk management and workers compensation consulting was the basis from which crucial changes were made that were necessary to successfully enhance safety and improve employee availability and productivity.
 The “Teddy” is just the icing on the cake.